 Fast forward to the present: forty years after those wonderful afternoons at the playground or being transfixed by that little black and white TV, here we are.
 High definition media has seen to it the show is as gorgeous as it’s ever been.
 If I’m not pulling my original series Blu-rays off the shelf, then I can stream them on my television or my computer.
 Hell, I can watch a favorite episode on the phone in my pocket.
 I can do any of that whenever and wherever I want, without having to wait for my local TV station to cycle back through the rerun package.
 This is awesome, amirite?

-And yet, there’s something about that simpler time that always brings a smile to my face.
+And yet, there’s something about that simpler time which always brings a smile to my face.

 Okay.
 I could’ve probably lived without stuff like this: